GroverErin/GroverErin/README.md

 # About Me

-Raised in the hot state of Arizona, living in Huntsville, AL. I'm the father of a wonderful little guy named Tomasi, the beautiful late Losemana, and the chubby Matiu, and husband to my wonderful wife Rosemarie.
+Raised in the hot state of Arizona, living in Huntsville, AL. I'm the father of a wonderful little guy named Tomasi, the beautiful late Losemana, the chubby infant Matiu, and husband to my wonderful wife Rosemarie.
 I am a massive motorsports fan, and the only other career I would pursue outside of programming is probably driving for a Formula 1 team.
 Since I have yet to be recognised for my driving ability, I sooth that urge by building and driving a gocart around the yard with my son.
 When I'm not doing that I'm either camping, catching up on my gaming backlog, or playing boardgames with my wife.

 # Experience